jfet97/andreasimonecostadotdev/content/posts/What the heck are reverse mapped types?.en.md

     [K in keyof T]: Box<T[K]>
 }

-// note that a mapped type is in input position function unwrap<T>(record: BoxedRecord<T>): T {
+// note that the above mapped type is used in input position here function unwrap<T>(record: BoxedRecord<T>): T {
     const result = {} as T
     for (const key in foo) {